avi-nz/NBA-Playoff-Prediction-Simulation/project_document.md

 And, as you can see by the output, this worked!

-We now use simple maths to determine who won each game by seeing which team had the higher score.
+We now use simple maths to determine who won each game by comparing the teams' scores.

 However, there was one issue.
 I did not know which team was the home team and which was the away team.
-This is not currently important to me at this stage, however I plan on adding another layers/iterations of this simulation one of which includes seeing if home court advantage makes a difference (and obviously for that I would need to know who the home team is).
-Thus, for the sake of future proofing, I wanted to see if I can get the data to tell us who is the home team and who is the away team.
+This is not currently important to me at this stage; however, I plan on adding another layers/iterations of this simulation, one of which includes seeing if home court advantage makes a difference (and obviously, for that, I would need to know who the home team is).
+Thus, for the sake of future proofing, I wanted to see if I could get the data to tell us who is the home team and who is the away team.

-a solution that I thought of was to use some sort of phrasing system.
+A solution I considered was to use some sort of phrasing system.
 The NBA uses @ symbol for when a team is 'on the road' i.e they are the away team but for home teams they use v.s.

 For example...

-OKC @ HOU - This would mean that OKC are the away team and they are playing HOU (who are the home team) MIN v.s SAS - THis would mean that the MIN are the home team and they are facing SAS (who are the away team)
+OKC @ HOU - This would mean that OKC are the away team and they are playing HOU (who are the home team) MIN v.s SAS - This would mean that the MIN are the home team and they are facing SAS (who are the away team)

-Therefore, I printed out the matchup to the terminal so I could see the format, and this is what I found...
+Therefore, I printed the matchup to the terminal to see the format, and this is what I found...
 ```
 --------------------------------------------------
 TEAM_NAME MATCHUP